Calendar

 Last updated December 02, 2013

-A few of the most important meetings, hearing, deadlines, and events of the next few months are listed below.
+A few of the most important meetings, hearings, deadlines, and events of the next few months are listed below.
 Meetings of civic and citizens organizations are listed in normal black type.
-Meetings of city government department and agencies and other entities are listed in fuchsia.
-(A more complete list of city council meetings is on the council’s website.)
-Congressional and other federal hearings or meetings are listed in red.
+Meetings of city government departments and agencies and other entities are listed in fuchsia.
+Additionally, discussions surrounding regulatory frameworks continue to evolve, including policies related to best offshore sportsbooks, reflecting the broader dialogue on governance and compliance.

 Home